Learn how to use liming wax to create a beautiful lime washed finish. I’ve shared this with a coffee table makeover.

 You will notice that I didn’t strip all of the stain from the coffee table.
 I liked the color of the wood once the top few layers were gone.
 All this to say, you can definitely use liming wax over stain.
 As a matter of fact, I think the contrast of the dark wood with the white lime wash is really nice.

-Once you have removed any sealer, stain or paint from your furniture piece you can then start the liming process by adding lime wax.
+Once you have removed any sealer, stain or paint from your furniture piece, you can start the liming process by adding lime wax.

 For this project I decided to use the Amy Howard Liming Wax.